-Cancer survivors (and their partners) may experience psychological distress related to the effects of cancer treatment on their reproductive and sexual function and intimate relationships.
-Pursuing or choosing not to pursue fertility preservation pre-treatment and/or fertility interventions post-treatment may both result in distress, as may the belief that these options were not adequately addressed at diagnosis.
-Assessment of the psychological health and needs of cancer survivors, particularly relating to the reproductive and sexual sequelae of cancer and its treatment should therefore be a key part of long term follow-up, and provision should be made for specialist psychological input where indicated [3, 16, 17, 37, 71, 128-131, 133-142].
+Cancer survivors (their partners and whānau) may experience psychological distress related to the effects of cancer treatment on their reproductive and sexual function and intimate relationships.
+Pursuing or choosing not to pursue fertility preservation pre- treatment and/or fertility interventions post-treatment may both result in distress, as may the belief that these options were not adequately addressed at diagnosis.
+Assessment of the psychological health and needs of cancer survivors, particularly relating tothe reproductive sequelae of cancer and its treatment should therefore be a key part of long term follow-up, and provision should be made for specialist psychological input where indicated [3, 17, 18, 40, 74, 137-140, 142-151].
+Cultural factors can also heavily impact psychological wellbeing.
+For instance, Te Whare Tapa Wha (Māori health model) should be included as part of the assessment process for Māori and non-Māori patients.

-Pre-treatment discussions regarding fertility, fertility preservation, and the effect of cancer and its treatment on fertility and sexuality are often undertaken at a time of great stress [26].
-Care should be taken to assess the level of understanding the patient and their family/whanau have of the information they were given during their diagnosis and treatment, and to update them on any further developments in the field [143].
+Pre-treatment discussions regarding fertility, fertility preservation, and the effect of cancer and its treatment on fertility are often undertaken at a time of great stress [32].
+Care should be taken to assess the level of understanding of the patient and their whānau regarding the information they were given during their diagnosis and treatment, and to update them on any further developments in the field [152].

-Recommendations - Long Term Follow Up Strength of Recommendation Grade of Evidence Childhood cancer survivors should have access to systematic long term follow up of their reproductive, endocrine and sexual health Moderate Very Low Adult cancer survivors should have access to follow-up for reproductive and sexual health as appropriate for their age and the treatments received This should include the opportunity, if indicated, to meet with a fertility specialist after treatment completion to review, and where appropriate, assess their reproductive, endocrine and sexual health, and plan for future care or intervention.
+Recommendations - Long Term Follow Up Strength of Recommendation Grade of Evidence People treated for cancer as children or adolescents and young adults should have access to systematic long term follow up of their reproductive health via the Late Effects Assessment Programme (LEAP) or other means.
+Moderate Very Low Adult cancer survivors should have access to follow-up for reproductive health as appropriate for their age and the treatments received This should include the opportunity, if indicated, to meet with a fertility specialist after treatment completion to review, and where appropriate, assess their reproductive health and plan for future care or intervention.
 Some cancer survivors have psychological health needs related to the impact of the cancer and its treatment on their reproductive and sexual function.
-Moderate Moderate Referral for psychological support should be available.
-Depending on the treatments received, pregnancy after cancer treatment may be considered 'high risk' due to the potential impact of some cancer treatments on the health of both mother and baby Moderate Low
+Referral for psychological support should be available.
+Moderate Moderate Depending on the treatments received, pregnancy after cancer treatment may be considered 'high risk' due to the potential impact of some cancer treatments on the health of both mother and baby Moderate Low